 Next, we follow the Dudh Koshi River upstream and traverse the valley dominated by the Sherpa community through villages of Chheplung, Nurning, Benkar, Monjo (the gateway to Sagarmatha National Park).
-The vegetation and scenery begin to change as you reach Namche Bazaar, the unofficial Sherpa capital of the Khumbu region.
-Furthermore, we shall also have several views of the majestic Himalayas watching over us along the trail.
+The vegetation and scenery begins to change as you reach Namche Bazaar, the unofficial Sherpa capital of Khumbu region.
+Furthermore, we shall also have several views of majestic Himalayas watching over us along the trail.

 Beyond Namche, after a day of acclimatization, we will gradually enter the alpine ecosystem.
-In the the , we will enjoy a visit to Tengboche, Dingboche and other settlements that host ancient and culturally rich monasteries.
-Along the way, you will Day: with the spectacular view of Ama Dablam and Lhotse from Tengboche.
+In the alpine we will enjoy a visit to Tengboche, Dingboche and other settlements that host ancient and culturally rich monasteries.
+Along the way you will be rewarded with the spectacular view of Ama Dablam and Lhotse from Tengboche.
 Next, we shall continue to Pheriche and Kala Patthar (at 5545m it is the highest elevation of our trek).
 Lastly, we will stop at Gorakshep for the spectacular view of Everest.

 The Jiri to Everest Base Camp Trekking route is a moderate to strenuous trekking trail through a variety of landscapes and cultures.
-January to May, as well as September to December, are the preferred seasons to trek.
+January to May as well as September to December are the preferred seasons to trek.
 With different ethnic cuisines, warm hosts, and professional and quality service from Nepal Trekking Planner this is the trek of a lifetime.
-Nepal Trekking Planner carefully plans each itinerary with a focus of your safety, acclimatization, and comfort.
+Nepal Trekking Planner carefully plans each itinerary with focus of your safety, acclimatization and comfort.
 This trek will leave you with the best of memories.
 Be a part of Jiri to Everest Base Camp Trekking and experience the magic of Himalayas.

 - Day 01: Arrival in Kathmandu (1350 m)